ohnotnow/ticky/PROJECT_PLAN.md

 Seeds an admin user (`admin2x@example.com` / `secret`) along with:

 - **Realistic org chart** (5 teams, 32 members) with explicit skill levels
+- **Route guidance at team level** demonstrating when to route to each team, e.g.:
+  - Infrastructure: "Only for infrastructure-level changes, not day-to-day user issues"
+  - Service Delivery: "This is the DEFAULT team for most tickets"
 - **Route guidance for every member** demonstrating nuanced routing, e.g.:
   - Callum (networking expert): "WiFi issues and VPN client problems go to Service Delivery"
   - Ewan (AD expert): "Day-to-day password resets go to Service Delivery"